The Class of 2007

 Still, there are some secondary, lesser-importance differences.
 Of these, the most visible one is that the E-410 uses a smaller battery (see the table above).
-While this allowed the designers to streamline the camera's shape (no grip protrusion), it also reduced (by 25%) battery life, and made it incompatible with other E-Series SLRs as well as some other advanced Olympus cameras (C-5060/7070WZ).
+While this allowed the designers to streamline the camera's shape (no grip protrusion), it also reduced (by 25%) battery life, and made it incompatible with other E-System SLRs as well as some other advanced Olympus cameras (C-5060/7070WZ).

 Smaller battery compartment (and handgrip) in the E-410 necessitated a small change in the location of the shutter release, exposure compensation button, and power switch; while the arrangement of these elements on the E-510 may be a bit more convenient, I find this difference insignificant in everyday use.

 Another simplification is the removal of two external buttons, which on the E-510 allow to access directly some of camera's settings: one used for a user defined function, and one for choosing the autofocus point.
 Surprisingly, I do not regret these deletions: most of the time I'm using the central AF point only, and the user-defined function can be assigned in the E-410 to the left-arrow button (see below).

 The E-410 (at left) compared against the E-510; note the difference in size (I've rescaled both images as needed for comparison) and fewer buttons on the smaller model.

 (Images by Olympus)